antzGames/Godot-Universal-Settings-Plugin/README.md

 4. You should see a node structure as shown in the image below.
 5. Select `VoiceSlider` node as this is most likely the audio bus name you will want to change.
 6. Change `Bus Name` property in the Inspector to the name of your audio bus.

+Keep in mind if the plugin does not find your bus with the name you provided, then it will:

+- show an error in the console telling you the bus name was not found.
+- disable this node.
+This means you will no longer see this audio bus in the settings screen.
+- however the plugin will still work.

 <img src="https://github.com/user-attachments/assets/5e4711e6-7590-48ed-81f5-589eddaa323f" width="582">